Kuala Lumpur Golf Courses | Golf in Kuala Lumpur, Malaysia

 Professional tournaments staged at the TPC Kuala Lumpur include The Malaysian Open; the first co-sanctioned event between the European and Asian Tours in 1999.

-The Tropicana Golf & Country Resort's 27-hole championship golf course is known to be among the best in the country, with many golf enthusiasts regularly making this a key stop of their golfing itinerary.
+The Tropicana Golf & Country Resort's 27-hole championship golf course is known to be among the best in the country, with many Kuala Lumpur golfers including this a stop on their golfing itinerary.

-At the Tropicana Golf & Country Resort, there is a game of golf to be enjoyed no matter day or night.
-There are two challenging dream courses complete with rolling slopes and sweeping valleys, each designed to the United States Golfers Association specifications, which offer golfing pleasure to champion and amateur golfers alike.
+At the Tropicana Golf & Country Resort, golf is played day and night as comes 18 of the 27 holes are floodlight.
+There are two courses complete with rolling hills and sweeping valleys, each designed to USGA specifications, which offer golfing pleasure to players of all abilities.